gterzian/_refinement/prompt.md

 - For sets used in the spec as the domain of functions, translate those into Rust not with a set but with a vector of structs implementing the newtype pattern(where the sole field of the struct corresponds to the type of the set).
 - For sets used as the codomain of functions, use an enum, derive `Default`, and mark the right variant as default(based on the `Init` action) using `#[default]`.
 - Functions should be translate as `HashMap`, where the key is the newtype struct representing the domain, and the value is the enum representing the codomain.
-- If the system it meant to end with infinite stuttering steps(for example: stuttering of a `Done` action), the Rust implementation should stop.
+- If the system it meant to end with infinite stuttering steps(for example: infinite stuttering of a `Done` action), the Rust implementation should stop.
 Please join on the threads when stopping.
 - After joining the threads, print "Program ran successfully and now stops." to the console.
 Then, add assertions about the final state of the program that seem to make sense in order to check that the program implements the spec.
 - When adding comments:
   - only copy paste from the spec to a Rust comment, do not add additional comments(one exception below).